Marine Accident Investigation Branch: Location

 As of 2017, its offices are located in Spring Place, Commercial Road, Southampton, Hampshire.

 Beginning on 3 August 2009 the MAIB had been headquartered in the Mountbatten House in Southampton.
 Previously the MAIB was headquartered in the Carlton House in Southampton.

 Publications

 Accident reports provide a very detailed analysis of one specific accident and recommendations to parties involved.

-Safety Bulletins Set out immediate safety concerns which may be identified during an investigation.
+Safety Bulletins set out immediate safety concerns which may be identified during an investigation.

 Annual Safety digests summarise the type of accidents and lessons which can be learnt.
 This is now classified by vessel type.

 Safety flyers are issued if an investigation reveals an urgent general risk.

 Safety studies look at patterns of accidents to inform policy makers, including the International Maritime Organization, Maritime and Coastguard Agency and Health and Safety Executive, some of whom have overlapping responsibilities.
 For example, the Review of lifeboats and launching systems' accidents revealed that 16% of fatalities investigated on merchant ships occurred during lifeboat training exercises.
-Unfortunately not one life was saved by a ship's lifeboat, reported in the UK, in the same 10-year period.
+Not one life was saved by a ship's lifeboat, reported in the UK, from 1989 to 1999.